Pros and Cons of Squarespace and Showit

 Who benefits the most on Showit

 If you're looking to launch a website I recommend Squarespace for several categories of people: for beginners–especially if you want to DIY, for product-based businesses, bloggers and business owners who want an easy to maintain website.
 Squarespace has a learning curve like anything else, but it's one of the easiest platforms I've ever used and there are a lot of excellent video tutorials that can help you walk through things you may have questions about.
 And if you're looking for a more customized look for Squarespace, search for a designer who offers coding customizations...
 Wanna look at my services?

-If you are wanting a show-stopper for a website, you want a completely unique, custom experience for your visitors, I recommend Showit hands down.
+If you are wanting a show-stopper for a website I recommend Showit hands down.
 It has all the qualities of offering the most exceptional customer experience and it's incredible for letting your work shine in a unique way.

 I would love to hear what you think!
 Are you on the fence about which platform to go with?